larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 3.6 Functional enrichment and enriched publications

 Next, we will retrieve functional enrichment for the proteins in our network of the largest cluster.
 After making sure that no nodes are selected in the network, go to the menu **Apps → STRING Enrichment → Retrieve functional enrichment** or use the **Functional Enrichment** button in the **STRING Panel** on the right side.
 Then, select the original, not clustered network ‘String Network’ as **Background** (instead of ‘genome’) and click **OK**.
 A new STRING Enrichment tab will appear in the **Table Panel** on the bottom.
 It contains a table of enriched terms and corresponding information for each enrichment category.
-You can see which proteins are annotated with a given term by selecting the term in the **STRING Enrichment panel**.
+You can see which proteins are annotated with a given term by selecting the term in the **STRING Enrichment panel** and you can see the terms annotating a given node by slecting it.

 [Set as STRING network](cycmd:string make string){: .btn .btn--cybrowser .btn--primary}
 [Retrieve functional enrichment](cycmd:string retrieve enrichment){: .btn .btn--cybrowser .btn--primary}
 [Show functional enrichment](cycmd:string show enrichment){: .btn .btn--cybrowser .btn--primary}

-_Which are the four most statistically significant terms?
-Hint: Look at the FDR (false discovery rate) value column.
-Do the UniProt and GO Biological Process terms agree with each other, i.e., annotate the same set of nodes?_
+_How many statistically significant annotation terms are in the table?
+Which is the most significant term for the categories GO Biological Process, GO Molecular Function, and KEGG Pathways?
+Hint: Look at the FDR (false discovery rate) value column and use the Filter button to select individual categories._

 <!-- To explore only specific types of terms, e.g. GO terms, and to remove redundant terms from the table, click on the filter icon in the **Table panel** (leftmost icon).
 Select the three types of GO terms, enable the option to **Remove redundant terms** and set **Redundancy cutoff** to 0.2.
 In this way, you will see only the statistically significant GO terms that do not represent largely the same set of proteins within the network.
 You can see which proteins are annotated with a given term by selecting the term in the **STRING Enrichment** panel.